The-101-project/openPLC_review/log.md

 ## 30/12/2022

 * l1.
-While checking Elektor shop I saw the book PLC Programming with the Raspberry Pi and the OpenPLC Project
+While checking Elektor shop I saw the book `PLC Programming with the Raspberry Pi and the OpenPLC Project`
 * l2.
 I googled the Elektor book title and found it available at Amazon UK
 * l3.
-The book focus seems to be on R-Pi and ESP8266
+The book focus, seems to be on R-Pi and ESP8266
 * l4.
-I checked also other google findings on openPLC and R-Pi
+I also checked other google findings on openPLC and R-Pi
 * l5. openPLC can run in every hardware where its runtime can be installed
 * l6.
 Plenty 8/32bit Arduino variations can be used
 * l7.
-Also ESP32, ESP8266, R-Pi, RP2040, and more
+Also ESP32, ESP8266, R-Pi, RP2040, and more...
 * l8. openPLC editor runs on Windows, Linux, Macos
 * l9.
 I downloaded and installed the openPLC editor for Windows
-* l10. in openPLC editor, I opened the BLINK example, which is a LADDER diagram
+* l10.
+In openPLC editor, I opened the BLINK example, which is a LADDER diagram
 * l11.
 Then pressed the Arduino-symbol button: The ladder program compiled to C code and a dialogue box opened
 * l12.
 I selected Arduino-Uno, No download, only compilation (I had no board), ModBus RTU
 * l13.
 Then pressed the COMPILE button.
-The proccess took long time, as it was installing various MCU support packages, probably this happens only for the first compilation after openPLC editor was installed
+The proccess took long time, as it was installing various MCU support packages (not only for UNO), probably this happens only for the first compilation after openPLC editor was installed
 * l14.
 A set of bin files was created to be uploaded to the Arduino-UNO board